-42.6 Overtaking is only permitted if:

-- a) A car is delayed when leaving the grid and cars behind cannot avoid passing it without unduly delaying the remainder of the field, or - b) There is more than one car starting from the pit lane and one of them is duly delayed.
+43.6 Overtaking behind the safety car is only permitted if a car is delayed when leaving its position in the fast lane and cars behind cannot avoid passing it without unduly delaying the remainder of the field,

-In either case, drivers may only overtake to re-establish the order before the race was suspended or the order the cars at pit exit were in when the race was resumed.
+Drivers may only overtake to re-establish the order before the race was suspended.

-Any driver delayed in either way, and who is unable to re-establish the original starting order before he reaches the first safety car line, must enter the pit lane and may only rejoin the race once the whole field has passed the end of the pit lane.
+Any driver delayed in this way, and who is unable to re-establish the original starting order before he reaches the first safety car line, must re-enter the pit lane and may only rejoin the race once the whole field has passed the end of the pit lane.

-- 42.7 Either of the penalties under Article 15.3 a) or b) will be imposed on any driver who, in the opinion of the stewards, unnecessarily overtook another car during the lap.
-During this lap Articles 40.10, 40.11, 40.12 and 40.15 will apply. - 42.8 If the race cannot be resumed the results will be taken at the end of the penultimate lap before the lap during which the signal to suspend the race was given.
+- 43.7 Either of the penalties under Article 15.3 c) or d) will be imposed on any driver who, in the opinion of the stewards, unnecessarily overtook another car during the lap.
+During this lap Articles 40.12, 40.13, 40.14 and 40.15 will apply. - 43.8 If the race cannot be resumed the results will be taken at the end of the penultimate lap before the lap during which the signal to suspend the race was given.

-43) FINISH
+44) FINISH

-- 43.1 The end-of-race signal will be given at the Line as soon as the leading car has covered the full race distance in accordance with Article 5.3. - 43.2 Should for any reason the end-of-race signal be given before the leading car completes the scheduled number of laps, the race will be deemed to have finished when the leading car last crossed the Line before the signal was given.
-Should the end-of-race signal be delayed for any reason, the race will be deemed to have finished when it should have finished. - 43.3 After receiving the end-of-race signal all cars must proceed on the circuit directly to the Parc Fermé without any unnecessary delay without overtaking (unless clearly necessary) without receiving any object whatsoever and without any assistance (except that of the marshals, if necessary).
+- 44.1 The end-of-race signal will be given at the Line as soon as the leading car has covered the full race distance in accordance with Article 5.3. - 44.2 Should for any reason the end-of-race signal be given before the leading car completes the scheduled number of laps, the race will be deemed to have finished when the leading car last crossed the Line before the signal was given.
+Should the end-of-race signal be delayed for any reason, the race will be deemed to have finished when it should have finished. - 44.3 After receiving the end-of-race signal all cars must proceed on the circuit directly to the Parc Fermé without any unnecessary delay without overtaking (unless clearly necessary) without receiving any object whatsoever and without any assistance (except that of the marshals, if necessary).